new-dawn/new_dawn_server/README.md

 2. Download virtualenv
 3. Run `virtualenv new_dawn` to create a virtual env
 4. Activate your virtual env by running `source new_dawn/bin/activate`
-5. Run `pip install -r requirements.txt` to install dependencies
+5. Run `pip3 install -r requirements.txt` to install dependencies

 ## Run Server & Test API
-1. Run local server `python manage.py runserver`.
+1. Run local server `python3 manage.py runserver`.
 2. In another terminal session, use `curl` to GET/POST your request.

 ### Example